Homai railway station: Services

-Homai station is served by bus route 365.
-Bus route 361 also passes close by.
+Homai station is served by bus route 365 while bus route 361 also passes close by.

 Access

 There are three ways to access the platform.
 There is a ramp down from the Browns Road Overbridge to the south end of the platform.
 There is a pedestrian level crossing from the park and ride carpark (which is on Dalgety Drive) to the south end of the platform, and there is another pedestrian level crossing from McVilly Road to the north end of the platform.